 - It will be hard to score a university on this question if a sustainability strategy or plan does not exist but we will remain open as to alternative ways that universities show a current budget for achieving environmental sustainability objectives and progress.

-The university support a staff engagement scheme to involve staff in improving the environmental performance of the university across all faculty and departments
+4. The university supports a staff engagement scheme to involve staff in improving the environmental performance of the university eg. departmental eco-champions.

 People & Planet will look for recent evidence of this scheme in action, on the university website.